-2.3.5.2.2.
-Behaviour upon receipt of non-delivery reports
+2.3.5.3.2 Behaviour upon receipt of non-delivery reports

-When a non-delivery report is received from the AMHS, this report is discarded unless its non-delivery-diagnostic-code is "unrecognised-OR-name" (re.
+When a non-delivery report (NDR) is received from the AMHS at an AFTN/AMHS Gateway, this report cannot be forwarded in the AFTN unless its non-delivery-diagnostic-code is "unrecognised-OR-name" (re.
 3.1.2.3.5.1.3).
+This may happen in particular for a subject message which was initially converted by the gateway.
+Thus, the NDR is passed to the control position for appropriate action.
+This scenario is depicted in Figure 2-19.